JonYarber/music_modeling/README.md

 ## Summary

-This project provides detailed instructions on how to get set up to use the Spotify API, how to utilize the API in Python, and how to find various musical attributes for which analyses can be performed, visualizations made, or models created.
+This project offers comprehensive instructions for setting up the Spotify API, utilizing it in Python, and identifying various musical attributes for analysis, visualization, and model creation.

 ## Table of Contents